 Think of design as a tool for communication.
 Use visual hierarchy to draw the reader’s eye to the most important information, like your headline and CTA.
 Simple layouts, readable fonts, and a thoughtful use of color can reduce cognitive load and keep users engaged.
 When your design is clean and functional, it allows your message to shine and makes it easier for your audience to take the next step.

-Test and Iterate on Your Content
+Test, Learn, and Refine Your Content

 The best content strategies are built on data, not assumptions.
 Continuously testing different elements of your content is the only way to truly know what works.
 You can A/B test almost anything: headlines, images, body copy, CTAs, and even the color of a button.
 Start with a clear hypothesis, test one variable at a time, and let the results guide your decisions.